janikoskela/Select/README.md

 toggleLoadingMode|-|Enables or disables loading mode toggleInputSearch|-|Enables or disables input search

-Delegations
+Monitoring
 ===============
-Delegated events from widget to hidden <i>select</i>:
+When polling is enabled widget monitors given <i>select</i> to look for changed attributes or options.
+In case of widget finding any changes widget refreshes itself accordingly.
+Following changes on <i>select</i> are monitored:
- - change event is fired when widgets selected option changes
+ - whether it becomes visible or hidden

-Delegated changes from hidden <i>select</i> to widget:
+ - whether it becomes enabled or disabled
- - widget gets refreshed when an option or options are removed or added from the hidden <i>select</i>
+ - whether options are added or removed

 Licence
 =============